lambda-nvda/lambdaNvda/README.md

 This project is an appModule for the LAMBDA Software.
 LAMBDA (Linear Access to Mathematic for Braille Device and Audio-synthesis) is a software that helps blind people to read and write math using a braille display and/or a speech synthesizer.
 LAMBDA is the result of an EU-Project.
 For more information about LAMBDA please visit [http://www.lambdaproject.org/](http://www.lambdaproject.org/).
-The current version of this addon is available only in Italian (including braille tables) and because of that, what follows is in Italian language.
+The current version of this addon has braille tables only for the Italian language and because of that, what follows is in Italian.
-If you are a non-italian user of LAMBDA and would like to contribute with translation in your language, feel free to contact the author (see below) or fork this project.
+If you are a non-italian user of LAMBDA and you would like to contribute with translations in your language, feel free to contact the author (see below) or fork this project.

 Thanks